apache/nuttx/configs/samv71-xult/README.txt

        different U[S]ART option is selected, Audio cannot be used with this configuration.

     4. Support for the ILI8488 LCD is enabled.
-Only the RGB mode is support at present.
+Only the parallel mode is supported at present.
 As a consequence, the maXTouch Xplained Pro must be connected at the LCD (EXT4) connector.
 This mode requires:

          CONFIG_SAMV71XULT_MXTXPLND_LCD=y : Must be connect in LCD (EXT4)
          CONFIG_SAMV7_SMC=y               : SMC/EBI support